mageplaza/magento-2-seo/README.md

 [![Latest Stable Version](https://poser.pugx.org/mageplaza/magento-2-seo-extension/v/stable)](https://packagist.org/packages/mageplaza/magento-2-seo-extension)
 [![Total Downloads](https://poser.pugx.org/mageplaza/magento-2-seo-extension/downloads)](https://packagist.org/packages/mageplaza/magento-2-seo-extension)

+**IMPORTANT NOTE: This version of [Magento 2 SEO extension](https://www.mageplaza.com/magento-2-seo-extension/) on Github is free as a contribution to the Magento community from Mageplaza.
+This package does not include the technical support.
+Should you need technical support for this version of the extension, you will have to buy a license from Mageplaza.
+[Click here to buy](https://www.mageplaza.com/magento-2-seo-extension/).**

 ## Highlight Features for Magento 2 SEO Standard Edition
 - Prevent Duplicate Content issue
 - XML, HTML Sitemap